djokovicdusan/clj_power-pixel/README.md

 # Photo plagiarism detector and classifier tool in Clojure

-A Clojure simple project designed to classify photos by various metadata tags, as well as to use OpenCV library to detect plagiarism among photos.
+A simple project designed to classify photos by various metadata tags, as well as to use OpenCV library to detect plagiarism among photos.
 ## Prerequisites
 You will need Leiningen installed.